Syllabus

 Course Communications

-Once Canvas is safe to use, we will be using Canvas as our primary platform of all course-related communications.
-Until then, announcements will be posted on Piazza.
+We will be using Canvas as our primary platform of all course-related communications.

 Piazza will also be enabled for peer discussion.
 This will be lightly monitored by the teaching team.
 Inappropriate posts will be removed.